Rauma, Finland: History

 In the 14th century, before it was declared a town, Rauma had a Franciscan monastery and a Catholic church.
 In 1550, the townsmen of Rauma were ordered to relocate to Helsinki, but this was unsuccessful and Rauma continued to grow.

 Practically the whole wooden part of the town of Rauma was devastated in the fires of 1640 and 1682.
-The city centre, which was as large as the town was until 1809, has approximately 600 wooden buildings.
-The neo-renaissance style of many of the houses is a result of prosperity brought on by seafaring.
-In 1897 Rauma had the largest fleet of sailing boats in Finland, totalling 57 vessels.
-As the Crimean War broke out in 1853, Rauma was attacked by French Navy and British Navy in 1855 during the Åland War.
+The city centre, which mostly comprised the entire town until 1809, has approximately 600 wooden buildings.
+The Neo-Renaissance style of many of the houses is a result of prosperity brought on by seafaring.
+In 1897 Rauma had the largest fleet of sailing ships in Finland, totalling 57 vessels.
 Goods were mainly exported to Germany, Stockholm and the Baltic states.
+As the Crimean War broke out in 1853, Rauma was attacked by French and British navy in 1855 during the Åland War.
 In the 1890s, Rauma got a teacher's college (a 'seminar'), which was later annexed to the University of Turku.
 A part of the department of education still exists in Rauma.

 The name Rauma comes from the Germanic word strauma, meaning "stream".

 Geography

-Neighborhoods and suburbs
+Neighbourhoods and suburbs

+Part of the centre (Vanha Rauma, Old Rauma) is a UNESCO World Heritage Site, due to its well-preserve old wooden architecture.

 Neighborhoods and suburbs of Rauma include: